Komet/MediaElch/docs/contributing/project-structure.md

 ## What is this?

-This document describes important design decisions that were set in the development process of MediaElch.
+This document describes how MediaElch's source code is structured.

 ## Separation of UI and logic